Where You'll Serve

 the most recent statistics about applications and acceptance to each state.
 You will note that some states are more competitive than others.

-in order to help you better understand what is entailed at each site.
+on the state pages in order to help you better understand what is entailed at each site.